-The recovery timeline for knee replacement surgery varies based on individual factors such as age, overall health, and how well you follow post-operative care instructions.
-For most people, the journey begins in the hospital, where you’ll spend a few days under supervision, followed by several weeks or months of recovery at home.
-In this blog, we’ll break down each phase of recovery from knee replacement, offer essential tips, and provide insights into what you can expect.
-Whether you’re recovering from a partial knee replacement or a total knee replacement, this guide will help you navigate the journey with more ease.
+The knee replacement surgery recovery time varies depending on factors such as age, overall health, and how closely you follow post-operative care instructions.
+Most patients begin their recovery in the hospital for a few days under supervision, followed by several weeks or months of recovery after knee replacement at home.
+This guide breaks down each phase of recovery from knee replacement, provides essential tips, and explains what to expect for both total and partial knee replacement recovery.

 Prepare for Your Recovery